 You can freeze the cooked rice either in a plastic freezer bag or in a plastic container such as Tupperware.
 Rice can be frozen for up to 6 months.

-To use, allow to defrost in the refrigerator and then place it in the microwave (in a covered container) and heat at 30-second bursts on full power until the rice is piping hot.
+To use, allow it to defrost in the refrigerator and then place it in the microwave (in a covered container) and heat at 30-second bursts on full power until the rice is piping hot.

 If you are in a hurry you could use the microwave to defrost the rice first.